Cash back home loan offers

-These deals can be quite tempting: many of them are great value for borrowers and give you access to an unexpected cash injection.
-You do need to look carefully at the offer details and the home loan itself, however, to make sure it's suitable for your borrowing needs before you sign on the dotted line.
+A cash back home loan is a mortgage that offers you a lump sum of cash deposited into your bank when the loan settles.
+These deals can be very tempting: many are great value for borrowers and give you access to low-rate mortgages with useful features, with a bonus cash injection.
+But make sure you look carefully at the offer details and the home loan itself, to make sure it's suitable for your borrowing needs before you sign on the dotted line.

-A cheap interest rate and minimal fees will save you more money than a one-off $1,000 cashback in the long run.
-Here's how to work out if a cashback offer is right for you.
+A cheaper interest rate and minimal fees will save you more money than a one-off $1,000 cash back in the long run, so here's how to work out if a cash back offer is right for you.

 We've curated a list of mortgages that currently come with special offers.
 Many of the loans here are from lenders with whom Finder has a commercial relationship but we've listed others from across the market.

 Please be aware that all these offers have eligibility criteria or exclusions and are generally for a limited time.
 Read the fine print on the lender's website before submitting a full application (but don't worry, clicking on the green buttons below starts an enquiry, not a full application).

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.